Access by Shuttle Bus Only

 Photo by Sally King

-After the Las Conchas fire of 2011and subsequent flooding as recent as September 2013, the trail through Frijoles Canyon was severely damaged to the point it can no longer be called a trail.
-The route is not quite as easy as it used to be, so you can expect more of a challenge.
-Some creek crossings require a bit of scrambling.
-Also come prepared to get your feet wet as there are no bridges across the creek.
-In fact hiking in the streambed is often the best route.
-Hiking poles may be a good idea to help with your balance in some areas.
+After the Las Conchas fire of 2011 and subsequent flooding as recent as July 2014, the trail through Frijoles Canyon has been severely damaged to the point that it can no longer be called a trail.
+It is mostly a route now and hiking it is not as easy as it used to be, so you can expect more of a challenge.
+Much of the hike is in the streambed now and requires crossing back and forth over the stream numerous times.
+Log jams have to be scrambled over in some places.
+Hiking poles are helpful for scrambling and hiking over the uneven terrain.

 Please note: Since the Las Conchas fire, Frijoles Canyon is more susceptible to flash floods.
 During the monsoon season it is best to be out of the canyon before the afternoon rain.